AProjectHub/team_farmily/README.md

 ### Overview

-A Flutter App , but with a blend of Machine Learning in it and intergrated with a whole lot of features which makes it probably the best of the apps I have worked so far.
+"KisanSeva"  - a one-stop for Farmers of India who are facing a whole lot of issues nowadays.

+The app has multiple features - 1- Secured Authentication (via OTP) 2- Multilingual for efficient use 2- Rent tools/farming essentials 3- Plant disease detection 4- Crop prediction 5- Smart connect to prevent third party person take advantage

 So we built this "KisanSeva" app - a one stop for Farmers of India who are facing a whole lot issues nowadays .